hmpl-lang/hmpl/README.md

 ## About

 🌐 hmpl is a small template language for fetching HTML from API.
 It is based on requests sent to the server via [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and processed into ready-made HTML.
-Create pages on the server and write a minimum of code to display them on the client.
+Create UI components on the server and write minimal code to display them on the client.

 ## Example #1